jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 include and exclude filters, the same as the core Spring Frameworks `@ComponentScan` annotation.

-See the SDG reference documentation on
-[Configuring Regions](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-regions) for more details.
+See the [spring-data-gemfire-name] reference documentation on [Configuring Regions](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-regions) for more details.

 ##### `@EnableClusterDefinedRegions`